 When to see a doctor for back pain

-We commonly see back pain in our clinics in Truro (Cornwall) and Richmond (Surrey).
+We commonly see back pain in our clinic in Truro (Cornwall).
 Our therapists bring a variety of skills and experience to treat your back pain, yet it is important that therapists and clients recognise the importance of when to seek medical advice.

 Most back pain can be treated at home with simple analgesia and stretching/exercising without the need to see a doctor.